wp-plugins/gwolle-gb/readme.txt

 * More translations (send them in).
 * Make options for the title and notice of the form.
-* Extend notification mail.
-* Send author a notification as well.
 * Import from certain post or just all comments.
 * Form: Add smileys to the form, maybe even emoji?
 * Editor: add options to change the date.